SDPB Arts

 How to Watch SDPB Arts

-SDPB Arts is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, and Vizio.
+SDPB Arts is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, LG TV, and Vizio.

-(upbeat music) - [Announcer] This is a production of South Dakota Public Broadcasting.
+This is a production of SDPB.

-(serene music) - I think it's just the love of painting.
+I think it's just the love of painting.

-There's just something there of like, if you've never painted, maybe you have to actually attempt to paint to understand this, is that there's just something like an extension of yourself that goes into how you're pushing the paint onto the canvas.
+Like if you've never painted, maybe you have to actually attempt to paint to understand this is that there's just something, an extension of yourself that goes into how you're pushing the paint onto the canvas.

-There's just something there when you start to have a little bit of control over the quality and property, the appearance of the paint.
+When you start to have a little bit of control over the, quality and property, the appearance of the paint, you see something there of how the light's reflecting off of it, or how these colors are blending together.

-So that's why I always say that that's my heart and I will continue to do that no matter what.
+So that's why I always say that that's my heart.

-(serene music continues) I love painting more than any other art form or media.
+I love painting more than any other art form or media.

 That's really, really where my heart is at.

-If I can, I will always be painting and a lot of my work usually involves a figure.
+And a lot of my work usually involves a figure.

 So I would call myself a figurative artist.